 Triton Capital equipment loan: Best for equipment loans

-Overview: Triton Capital states to have helped thousands of businesses in over 175 industries acquire needed equipment.
-The application is online and business owners can apply in 60 seconds.
+Overview: Triton Capital states it’s helped thousands of businesses in over 175 industries acquire needed equipment.
+Its online application is short and simple.
 This loan helps businesses to access funds for large-scale equipment and technology, so the annual revenue requirement is higher, at $350,000.
-The required credit score of 600 is also on the higher side compared to other featured lenders.

-Why Triton Capital is the best for equipment loans: Triton has a large loan amount range of $10,000 to $500,000, so it’s a good option that could fund anything from a point-of-sale system to larger-scale manufacturing equipment.
+Why Triton Capital is the best for equipment loans: Triton has a large loan amount range of $10,000 to $500,000, so it could fund anything from a point-of-sale system to larger-scale manufacturing equipment.
 Though Triton Capital doesn’t state a minimum time in business, a representative told Bankrate that the company is “typically able to offer equipment loans to startup businesses” — a rarity for this type of loan.

-Fora Financial small business loan: Best for working capital
+Fora Financial revenue advance: Best for working capital

 Kiva microloan: Best for community support